greiginsydney/captureKNX/docs/step6-graphical-dashboard.md

 ## A "logic analyser" view

-This panel is reporting the on/off state of three Switch GA's in the bathroom: the light, the exhaust fan and the ceiling heater.
+This panel is reporting the on/off state of three Switch GA's in the bathroom: the light, the exhaust fan and the heated towel rail.
 This panel would be a good one to employ when you're debugging the interaction between linked GAs.

-A word of warning however is that very brief changes of state will not show on the graph if you're looking at (say) a 24-hour window, not unlike how you can't see the car parked in your driveway from space on Google Street View if you've zoomed all the way out to show the entire city or country.
+A word of warning however is that very brief changes of state will not show on the graph if you're looking at (say) a 24-hour window, not unlike how you can't see the car parked in your driveway on Google Street View if you've zoomed all the way out to space.
 When troubleshooting, change the time range to more narrowly focus on the time period in question.

 ## "Breaker trip"